Last Updated 10/26/2023

-Issue: According to the Centers for Disease Control and Prevention (CDC), a pandemic is the sudden outbreak of an infectious disease spread over several countries or continents, affecting many people.
+Issue: According to Ready.gov, a pandemic is a disease outbreak that spans several countries, affects a large number of people, and is most often caused by a virus.
 Pandemics have the potential to affect all industries and could potentially affect insurers' operations and various lines of business across all insurance sectors.
 Pandemics can also disrupt financial markets, potentially impacting insurers' investments.
 However, unlike losses from weather-related catastrophes, losses from pandemics do not come from destruction of physical structures.

 Pandemic Trends: Pandemics have been well-documented for centuries.
 Some of the most devastating pandemics have been the bubonic plague in the 14th century, the measles in the 16th century and smallpox in the 18th century.
 The 19th century witnessed tuberculosis, cholera, influenza and polio pandemics.
 The 20th century saw the influenza A (H1N1) pandemic and the acquired immune deficiency syndrome (AIDS) pandemic.